Yubico/webauthn-recovery-extension/README.md

              1. Let `E_enc = LEFT(DROP_LEFT(cred.id, 1), 65)`.

-             1. Let `E` be the P-256 public key decoded from the compressed point `E_enc` as described in [SEC 1][sec1], section 2.3.4.
+             1. Let `E` be the P-256 public key decoded from the uncompressed point `E_enc` as described in [SEC 1][sec1], section 2.3.4.
 If invalid, return CTAP2_ERR_XXX.